MarkCondello/laravel-resources/README.md

 We can run the Posts seeder which will create a user for each post.
 Users in turn will create their own Affiliation.
 App\Models\Post::factory()->count(22)->create(['user_id' => 1]);

 Generating the polymorphic data
 We can create data for the Videos morphTo entity to connect to:
 App\Models\Series::factory()->count(4)->create();
 App\Models\Collection::factory()->count(4)->create();

-Once these above seeds have been added, include a few rows in the Videos table paying attention to the watchable_type as this need to be the same as the model that it is referencing eg:
+Once these above seeds have been added, include a few rows in the Videos table paying attention to the watchable_type as this needs to be the same as the model that it is referencing eg:
  1,App\Models\Series,1,Parkour madness,Dazzling stunts in European cities.,youtube.com,2021-02-18 10:09:21,NULL